-The Housing Development Incentive Program (HDIP), established as M.G.L., Chapter 40V, provides Gateway Cities with a development tool to increase residential growth, expand diversity of housing stock, support economic development, and promote neighborhood stabilization in designated areas.
-The program provides two tax incentives to developers to undertake substantial rehabilitation of properties for lease or sale as multi-unit market rate housing:
+The Housing Development Incentive Program (HDIP), established by M.G.L., Chapter 40V, provides Gateway Cities with a tool to develop market rate housing while increasing residential growth, expanding diversity of housing stock, supporting economic development, and promoting neighborhood stabilization in designated areas.
+The program provides two tax incentives to developers to undertake new construction or substantial rehabilitation of properties for lease or sale as multi-unit market rate residential housing:

 - A local-option real estate tax exemption on all or part of the increased property value resulting from improvements (the increment), and

-- State tax credits for Qualified Substantial Rehabilitation Expenditures (QSREs) that are awarded through a rolling application process.
+- State tax credits for Qualified Project Expenditures (QPEs) that are awarded through a rolling application process.

-DHCD may (1) approve an executed Housing Development Tax Increment Exemption (TIE) Agreement between a developer and a Gateway City under M.G.L. c.
-59 section 5M of no less than 10% and no more than 100% of the increment on market rate units in a project for no less than five years and no more than 20 years, and (2) award state Housing Development (HD) Tax Credits of up to $2 million to the developer of a project under M.G.L. c.
+DHCD may: (1) approve an executed Housing Development Tax Increment Exemption (TIE) Agreement between a developer and a Gateway City under M.G.L. c.
+59 section 5M of no less than 10% and no more than 100% of the increment on market rate residential units in a project for no less than five years and no more than 20 years, and (2) award state Housing Development (HD) Tax Credits of up to $2 million to the developer of a project under M.G.L. c.
 62 section 6(q) and chapter 63 section 38BB, not to exceed 25% of the QPEs of the market rate residential units.

 All Gateway Cities as defined by Chapter 23A section 3A, which are municipalities with a population greater than 35,000 and less than 250,000, a median household income below the state average and a rate of educational attainment of a bachelor’s degree or above that is below the state average.

 ● Developers, both for-profit and nonprofit, with proposed market-rate housing projects located in designated areas in Gateway Cities.

 Amount of State HD Tax Credit

 The HDIP has an annual cap of $10 million.
-Developers may apply to DHCD for HD Tax Credits of up to $2 million for QSREs of the market rate units.
+Developers may apply to DHCD for HD Tax Credits of up to $2 million for QPEs of the market rate units.